 - Brachiaria ruziziensis also called the Kennedy or Ruzi grass

-They are tolerant to drought, recover fast after grazing, and very palatable to livestock.
+They are tolerant to drought, recover fast after grazing, and are very palatable to livestock.
 The crude protein content of Brachiaria grass ranges between 5 – 16 percent dry matter with 66% Neutral Detergent Fiber (NDF) and Mineral content of about 7-13% Dry matter.

 Of all the Brachiaria species, Brachiaria brizanta, commonly called Palisade grass is the most nutritious.
 Brachiaria grass species are of high importance in dairy production; they also have the potential to improve livestock live weight gain.